-An Absolute Cavity Pyrheliometer PMO6 designed at PMOD (Physikalisch-Meteorologisches Observatorium Davos) (Figure 6) that is regularly calibrated at the WRC, is used as reference instrument and is directly traceable to the World Radiometric
+An absolute cavity pyrheliometer PMO6 designed at PMOD (Physikalisch-Meteorologisches Observatorium Davos) (Fig. 6) that is regularly calibrated at the WRC is used as a reference instrument and is directly traceable to the World Radiometric Reference.
+Periodical calibrations with PMO6 allow us to assure the reliability of the measurements and correct time degradation on the calibration constants.
+A large calibration campaign of BSRN pyranometers and pyrheliometers was performed during 2014 using the aforementioned PMO6.
+The ISO 9059:1990(E) and ISO